kevinwlu/iot/lesson1/README.md

 * Click "CHOOSE OS" and select "Raspberry Pi OS (32-bit)" or "Erase (Format card as FAT32)"
 * Click "CHOOSE STORAGE" and select the SD card
 * Click "WRITE" and "YES"
-* Upon "Write Successful," click "CONTINUE," and eject the SD card properly
+* Upon "Write Successful," click "CONTINUE" to eject the SD card properly

 ### 2. Boot up a Raspberry Pi with the SD card for the first time